emil-stolecki/Taski/Readme.md

 <img src="./images/preview3.png">

 <p>The user can use three views: day- the default view, week, and month.</p>
 <img src="./images/preview4.png">
 <img src="./images/preview5.png">
 <p>The user can choose a day in the week or month view to jump to.</p>

-<p>The user can see all tasks, edit their titles and descriptions directly in the table, or edit the rest after being redirected to this task in a day view.</p>
+<p>The user can see all tasks, edit their titles and descriptions directly in the table, or edit the rest after being redirected to this task in a day view.
+The user can set the maximum amount of records that are loaded from the database and displayed at once</p>
 <img src="./images/preview6.png">

 <p>The user can also access the task's edit mode by clicking it on the timeline or picking it from the panel on the right.</p>